Skip to main content

 • Evidence rating: MODERATE

-• Basis: The Urantia Book directly documents Ganid's Alexandrian compilation at UB 131:0.1-2 with specifically-detailed content preserved at UB 131:1-10.
-The mainstream-historical verification of the specifically-Ganid compilation as a specifically-distinct textual entity is not available through mainstream historical methodology, but the specifically-UB-preserved content represents the substantive record of the compilation's achievements.
-The specifically-Alexandrian library historical context is substantially well-documented through mainstream scholarship.
+• Basis: The Urantia Book directly documents Ganid's Alexandrian compilation at UB 131:0.1-2, with detailed content preserved at UB 131:1-10.
+Mainstream historical methods cannot independently verify the compilation as a distinct textual entity, but the preserved content gives the substance of what it contained.
+The Alexandrian library context itself is well documented in mainstream scholarship.

 Related Decoder Articles